Envoke-org/envoke-api/README.md

 	`sh run_tests.sh`

-	You will be prompted to enter...

-	- a path to a directory for user credentials
-	- an endpoint to the BigchainDB/IPDB http-api
-	- a path to an audio file
+	You will be prompted to enter an endpoint to the BigchainDB/IPDB http-api and a path to an audio file